Highlighting the team behind the Shinnecock Bay Hope Spot - a marine project working to restore an entire marine ecosystem

 The Bay

-Shinnecock Bay, near Southampton, has long been a haven for wildlife, from finback whales to roseate terns.
-In 2022, Mission Blue named it a global Hope Spot, recognizing both its fragile beauty and its potential for renewal.
+Shinnecock Bay, near Southampton, is a long-standing haven for wildlife, from finback whales to roseate terns.

 The Nation